 Check the weather forecast before you set off.

 City Parks are open from 5am until 11pm Try to pick a quiet day and time to go.

 Using the app:

 Click on Select Event: Canada – Alberta – Edmonton – name of event.

 Press go to start; map and course will appear.

 Check that it is the right map/course before you leave home!

 If you get a list of changing numbers, tap the waving flag symbol.

 Close the app.
 The icon for the app is a green square with the letter M & numeral 6 in it.

 When you get to the park, open the app.
-At this stage you can change the punch tolerance in the options and settings.
+At this stage you may be able to change the punch tolerance in the options and settings.
 10 metres will be good for city parks (needs to be done every time).
 Click on Go to start

 Before you go to the start triangle, it might be good to give your phone time to find some satellites.
 The green panel across the bottom will indicate what level of satellites your phone has found.

 The app. does NOT use data while you are on the course.
 You can turn off data (many phones work better without data on).
 Turn off Bluetooth, too.

 Approach and walk through the start triangle.
 The phone will beep/tone at the start, at each control, and at the finish.
 Each will turn green on the phone map as you reach them.
 If you are doing a scatter O or Score O, avoid going back through the start/finish until you HAVE finished.

 If you have a printed copy of the map, you can put your phone in your pocket with the sound turned ON.
 (You will hear the phone beep, but it will be easier to read the paper map.)
 This will save your battery, too.